SEARCH & FIND

 When you travel what are the most important things you must take with you?

 My pencil case with my favourite pens and pencils, rubber and my London double decker bus pencil sharpener, also my camera, so I can take lots of photos of all my favourite things.
-My diary and my iPod.
+My diary, my iPad and my iPhone.

 Where do you see yourself in 10 years?